 One of the University's greatest strengths is the diverse streams of revenues that supplement student tuition and fees, including voluntary private support from individuals, foundations, and corporations, along with government and other sponsored programs, state appropriations, and investment income.
 The University has in the past and will continue to seek funding aggressively from all possible sources consistent with its mission, to supplement student tuition, and prudently manage the financial resources realized from these efforts to fund its operating activities.

 Capital Assets

-Capital projects for the fiscal year 2018 include expenditures related to the School of Business and Economic (SBE) Building (\$0.11 million), Capel Building (\$0.12 million), and Lyons Science Building (\$0.60 million).
+Capital projects for the fiscal year 2019 include expenditures related to the Lyons Science Building (\$0.21 million) and to the planned Health and Wellness Center (\$0.03 million).